Useful Notes / Moscow Centre

 - Getting key information on the Manhattan Project,

-- Via mole John Anthony Walker, getting info on US naval technology that helped make the "Victor III" and "Akula" classes significantly quieter than their predecessors
+- Mole John Anthony Walker, who offered information on US naval technology that helped make the "Victor III" and "Akula" classes significantly quieter than their predecessors

-- Finding and assassinating Leon Trotsky, one of the original leaders of the October Revolution, who just wouldn't shut up in his criticism of Stalin, who was convinced that Trotsky was an all-powerful leader with an army of revolutionaries who was going to kick his ass.
-When really, he was just an old man whose son's chief adviser was a (KGB) agent.
-Still he was noisy as hell and extremely politically inconvenient, just at the times that Stalin tried to improve the USSR's foreign relations.
+- Finding and assassinating Leon Trotsky, one of the original leaders of the October Revolution, who just wouldn't shut up in his criticism of Stalin.
+Stalin was convinced that Trotsky was an all-powerful leader with an army of revolutionaries who was going to kick his ass, when really, he was just an old man whose son's chief adviser was himself a KGB agent.
+Still he was noisy as hell and extremely politically inconvenient when Stalin was trying to improve the USSR's foreign relations.

 The KGB also engaged in some assassination operations, mainly of defectors, working with other allied organisations to do this.
-The most infamous in 1978 of Georgi Markov, a Bulgarian living in London, involved an umbrella firing pellets filled with ricin.
+The most infamous was the 1978 assassination of Georgi Markov, a Bulgarian living in London, involved an umbrella firing pellets filled with ricin.
 The statute of limitations recently expired on that case, with no one being brought to justice.
-May
+They may

 After its role in the failed August 1991 coup, the organisation was dissolved, being separated in several independent agencies, such as FSO (Federal Protection Service), FSK (Federal Counterintelligence Service), etc. This model, however, proved largely unworkable, and most of these services were later reamalgamated into one.
-This KGB's successor is now the main domestic security service is the FSB (Federal Security Service).
-Foreign intelligence, on the other hand, remained independent, and is now called SVR (Foreign Intelligence Service), something that fiction writers tend to forget.
+For several years, this KGB successor was the main domestic security service, the FSB (Federal Security Service).
+Foreign intelligence, on the other hand, remained independent, called the SVR (Foreign Intelligence Service), something that fiction writers tend to forget.